UniversityOfSaintThomas/Cascade_documentation/capricorn/site_setup.md

 **You're overriding the Canonical, Footer, Head Data, Header and Meta Data files to reference the current site, not the University of St. Thomas.**

 -   Change (or override) individual parts of the template as needed to customize the current site.

+**The Home Configuration paths all point to the new site or instance except Bottom Scripts.
+This should point to the University of St. Thomas**

+-   Click Home > Edit > and change the Template to `New Instance: /_shared-capricorn/templates/Home`
 -   Make sure you don't change Default paths.
     -   For Home the Default is `<> home`
     -   For all other Configurations the Default is `<> content-rows`